 It is not possible to remove all risks associated with a change nor is it always necessary to reduce risks as far as possible.
 By understanding of areas of ambiguity and risks levels, choices need to be made with ‘eyes-open’.

 Change teams will always need to deal with ambiguity, this is why a highly important attribute for change sponsors, change managers and change agents is that they are people comfortable with working with high levels of uncertainty.

 Adopting a flexible approach, underpinned by iterative and incremental delivery, together with being open to changing requirements are often promoted as important practices underpinning agile approaches and methods.
 These practices have also been applied for a long time as important practices for successful management of broad-scale change.

 Iterative and incremental delivery in an agile product delivery environment is often described as a practice where product requirements and product development evolves over time in conjunction with a cycle of regular product releases within fixed time-boxes (or ‘sprints’).
 The alternative to this development approach is an environment where all product requirements are considered prior to development, often referred to as a ‘waterfall’ approach.
 Some of the benefits of iterative and incremental development is that it allows the solution development team, under the guidance of a product owner:

 Where solution development teams tend to be focused on incremental delivery of products, change managers are adopting a similar approach, though the focus of change managers will be on incremental delivery of capabilities and realization of outcomes and benefits.
 Further, prioritizing and managing outcomes and benefits, so as to realize them as early as possible.

 Seeking to learn more about managing change and integrating agile principles and practices?
 Speak to a HiLogic trainer or coach to discuss your change and agile training and certification coaching requirements.
-Hilogic experts also provides PRINCE2 Training in Melbourne and Perth and Agile training in Malaysia.
+Hilogic experts also provides PRINCE2 training in Melbourne and Perth and Agile learning in Malaysia.